ashwanth1109/DevLauncher/README.md

 ### Benefit:

-Adds a tiny benefit of not looking up
+Adds a tiny benefit of not looking up the URL, but its not super impactful

 ## Milestone 2: Multiple env management UI